mrmartin1998/e-commerce-platform/test-checklist.md

   - [ ] Error handling
   - [ ] Success/failure redirects

-Issues:
-  - User runs into errors when trying to checkout.
-Is able to access checkout but runs into issues with the checkout success/failure redirects.

-  - It works in the development environment but not in the production environment. i am talking about the stripe integration.

 Additional Test Cases:
 - [ ] Guest Checkout
   - [ ] Email validation